FuriaRojaBelmont/FreeParticleUnderPathIntegration/README.md

-This PDF file contains my second modular project from my Bachelos in Physics at UNiversity of Guadalajara.
+This PDF file contains my second modular project from my Bachelor in Physics at University of Guadalajara.

 I presented it in November 2024 at the Physics Department conference room.